Xilinx/bootgen/README.md

 bootgen.git - Source code for Xilinx Bootgen

 # Overview
-This repository contains source code to build Bootgen for Xilinx Zynq and ZU+ SoCs.
+This repository contains source code to build Bootgen for SoC devices.
 Code related to generating obfuscated key is not part of this repository.
-This functionality will be made available in future.

-This repository also doesn't include code to support FPGA encryption and authentication.
+This repository provides _NO_ support for traditional FPGA devices (Artix, Kintex, and Virtex families).
 These features are only available as part of Bootgen shipped with Vivado tools.

+For SoC devices (Zynq-7000, Zynq UltraScale+ MPSoC, etc), this repository includes support for all features of BootGen, including BIN file construction and boot-time authentication and encryption based on OpenSSL (see details below).

-For more details about Bootgen, please refer to Xilinx UG1283.
+For more details about Bootgen usage, please refer to Xilinx UG1283.

 # Build instructions
+##Platform Support
-Bootgen can be built for Linux and Windows OS.
-It can also be cross-compiled for Linux running on Xilinx processors.
+Bootgen can be built for both Linux and Windows operating systems.
+It can be compiled natively for x86-based computers as well as cross-compiled for ARM-based platforms.

 The following 3rd party packages are required to build Bootgen: